oloruntomiojo/codematic-assessment/README.md

  ## Testing
  You can quickly test this API by going to this [endpoint](https://codematic-assessment.vercel.app/api/african-time?timezone=WAT) which shows the time in the West African Timezone
+ You can also test this API by simply visiting the [test website](https://codematic-assessment.vercel.app) and selecting a timezone from the dropdown